Wired Connection Klipper Configuration

 lsusb

-command displays the device but does not show1d50:6177
+command can display the device but does not show1d50:6177

-, try changing the data cable and connecting the mainboard to another USB port on the host computer.
+, please try replacing the data cable and connecting the mainboard to another USB port on the host computer.

-- If you have previously executed the above steps and successfully burned the Klipper firmware, and the mainboard is running normally, but you just want to update the Klipper firmware, refer directly to the
+- If you have executed the above steps before and successfully burned the Klipper firmware, the mainboard is running normally, and you just need to update the Klipper firmware, please directly refer to the

 Firmware Update

-section in the right-hand menu of this page.
+section in the right-hand menu bar of this page.

 You must query the 1d50:6177